How to measure, assemble and install 45-degree Evans Clips and webbing on your Danish Mid-Century Furniture

-A: We sell Premium Upholsterer’s Webbing for loop straps, as they are no longer manufactured.
-To substitute webbing for loop straps: Measure the opening and add 10 inches to each length.
+A: Alternatively, you can use Premium webbing and wooden doweling: Measure the slot-to-slot distance and add 10 inches to each length.
 Cut and remove old straps.
-Cut doweling into sections for each individual piece of webbing.
+Cut doweling (not sold here) into sections for each individual piece of webbing.
 Cut new webbing into required lengths including the extra 10 inches.
-Insert webbing through the slot underneath the side of the platform, pull through 5 inches, place the cut dowel against the slot opening, pull the end of webbing up through the slot so it is underneath the long length of webbing.
+Insert webbing down through the opening in the seat frame, pull through 5 inches, place the cut dowel against the slot opening, and pull the end of webbing up through the slot so it holds the dowel to the seat frame and is underneath the long length of webbing.
 Then repeat on the opposite side.

 Q: How are Fagas Straps different from Webbing?